iarakshana/hw5/README.md

    How do the charters do?
 Compare the median college ready (%).
    (Is this an apples to apples comparison -- do public and charters serve comparable fractions of low income students?
     That is not part of the solution, but you should check!)
+6. Plot and save (`q6.pdf`) the unemployment rates for the five largest cities in the US, from the BLS file provided.
-6. Visit the list of [variables](https://api.census.gov/data/2015/acs5/profile/variables.html) from the 2015 American Community Survey 5- year estimates.
+7. Visit the list of [variables](https://api.census.gov/data/2015/acs5/profile/variables.html) from the 2015 American Community Survey 5- year estimates.
    Use the function below (in your skeleton) to retrieve a json response for a single variable of your choice.
 Be careful not to hammer the API (you could get locked out, though not permanently).
    It's good practice to cache the result in a csv or something, and only update it when you change something.
    Merge that data with the school estimates, using the Census Tract as a key.

    Make a scatter plot with one point for each school, showing the school's PPARC Proficiency against the variable that you have chosen, at the tract level.
 You can use either matplotlib or seaborn.
-Save it as `q6.pdf`.
+Save it as `q7.pdf`.
 (Label your axes!)
    ```python
    import requests
    def get_chicago_census_data(variable):